 The climate in Canada is arguably the greatest challenge in growing respectable cannabis crops, and there are many different climate regions across the country.
 Even within British Columbia there are considerable differences in regional climate, with some regions having a humid spring that poses challenges for outdoor cultivation.

 Cultivating cannabis outdoors has always enjoyed some popularity due to the lower production costs.
 Depending on the variety, outdoor growing will require 75 to 90 frost-free days for a short season.
-Many of the more desirable genetics, however, require a longer grow period before harvesting, which may be appealing to more temperate climates in western Canada.
+Many of the more desirable genetics, however, require a longer grow period before harvesting.
+The exact site location should be considered before selecting the variety to be grown outdoors.
 For example, according to Agriculture Canada most of the Prairie regions suitable for agriculture experience 130-140 days for their growing season.
-However, some micro-climates such as Calgary have high fluctations in weather (e.g., hail, snowfall, tornadoes).
+However, some micro-climates such as Calgary have high fluctuations in weather (e.g., hail, snowfall, tornadoes).
 Also, cannabis plants prefer strong sunlight, gentle breezes and great water quality, which should also be factored into planning the ideal location for an outdoor grow.
-Pest challenges also pose a unique problem for outdoor grows in comparison to indoor grows.
+Pests associated with cannabis are different for outdoor grows in comparison to indoor grows.
 Lastly, given that only female plants would be desired for an outdoor crop, starting material would be from seedlings not seeds.
 There is also a risk of cross-contamination of neighbouring grows should any male plant pollen (from either cannabis or hemp) travel through the air.

-For many farmer entreprneurs, however, the prospect of cultivating cannabis at significantly lower production costs via outdoor farming is a “cropportunity” that has tremendous upside.
+For many farmer entrepreneurs, however, the prospect of cultivating cannabis at significantly lower production costs via outdoor farming is a “cropportunity” that has tremendous upside.
 For example, production costs for a very efficient, large-scale indoor operation range from $1/gram to $3/gram, whereas outdoor farming in theory could bring commercial production costs below twenty cents per gram based on our modelling.
 At this rate, even if significant amounts of the crops were damaged due to weather or pests, it may not matter in the end.
-Ideally, the operation would cultivate its own seedlings indoors ahead of the growing season, and transplant the seedlings outdoors after the dangers of frost have passed.
+The operation could cultivate its own seedlings indoors ahead of the growing season or purchase them from another licenced producer who is licenced to sell seedlings, and then transplant the seedlings outdoors after the dangers of frost have passed.

 Cannabis Compliance Inc is the largest cannabis consulting firm in the world, employing over 60 full time salary employees across the country.
 CCI can prepare a Micro or Standard Cultivation Licence application package in full and respond to Health Canada on your behalf during the review process.
 Contact us today to start the conversation.